Revenue Reporting using Sales Report Categories

 - Tariff type

-Inomial Billing would then be able to report all revenue for the VoIP product in one single aggregate number (per month, account type, etc. according to how a given report might be filtered).
+The Inomial Billing system would then be able to report all revenue for the VoIP product in one single aggregate number (per month, account type, etc. according to how a given report might be filtered).

 The “Sales Reporting Categories” report is an easy way to see a list of SRC names, their associated GL code and the number of items where it is has been used.
 To see where a Sales Reporting Category is used, refer to the section Assign Invoice Items